aelder/VerusServicesSetup/ElectrumX.md

 ```

-Create a useraccount for the wallet.
-Switch to that account.
+Create a useraccount for the wallet and switch to that account:

 ```
 useradd -m -d /home/veruscoin -s /bin/bash veruscoin su - veruscoin
 ```

-Now, clone the source tree and build the binaries:
+Now clone the source tree and build the binaries:

 ```
 git clone https://github.com/VerusCoin/VerusCoin